System security best practices

 • Use meaningful names for processes, files, and SELinux types.

-• Ensure default labels are not used and access is not granted to them.
+• Ensure default labels aren't used and access isn't granted to them.

-• Device-specific policy should account for 5–10% of the overall policy running on a device.
+• Device-specific policy should account for 5 to 10% of the overall policy running on a device.
 Customizations in the 20%+ range almost certainly contain over-privileged domains and dead policy.
 Unnecessarily large policy wastes memory, wastes disk space by necessitating a larger boot image, and negatively affects runtime policy lookup times.

 Dynamic loading of SELinux policy